spryker/spryker-docs/docs/scos/dev/back-end-development/zed/business-layer/facade/using-a-facade.md

 ---
 title: Using a facade
-description: This article describes the cases when the facade is used.
+description: This document describes the cases when the facade is used.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/using-facade